lookpy/CreditSmartDeviceOwner/replit.md

 # CDC Credit Smart Android App

 ## Overview
-The CDC Credit Smart Android App delivers a secure and efficient mobile experience for CDC Credit Smart clients.
-It operates as a Device Owner application, integrating advanced security, robust device pairing, and real-time communication via WebSockets with the CDC Credit Smart backend.
-The app handles payment processing (PIX and Boleto) and implements graduated blocking policies, aiming to streamline operations and enhance security for mobile transactions.
-It employs a 3-step handshake process (QR Code scanning, IMEI validation, and device fingerprint verification) for secure pairing.
+The CDC Credit Smart Android App provides a secure and efficient mobile experience for CDC Credit Smart clients.
+It functions as a Device Owner application, integrating advanced security features, robust device pairing, and real-time communication via WebSockets with the CDC Credit Smart backend.
+The app manages payment processing (PIX and Boleto) and implements progressive blocking policies to streamline operations and enhance security for mobile transactions.
+It utilizes a 3-step handshake process (QR Code scanning, IMEI validation, and device fingerprint verification) for secure device pairing.
+The project aims to improve operational efficiency and bolster security for mobile financial transactions.

 ## User Preferences
 - Linguagem simples e clara em português